nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

   The default value is **Proportional**.

-- **Use normals**.
-This defines how recipient object normals will be used to transform the donor objects.
-Available values are:

-  - **Map**.
-Interpolation between recipient object's vertex normals will be used to deform the donor object.
-While this procuces smoother results, this gives more deformation of donor object.
-  - **Face**.
-Recipient object's face normal will be used to orient the donor object.
-While this gives less deformation of donor object, it can give gaps between copies.

-  The default value is **Map**.

 - **Interpolate normals**.
 This parameter is available only if **Use normals** is set to **Map**.
 This defines the method of interpolation between recipient